 This is a universal service, and any Northamptonshire resident who is currently a smoker, or has quit within the last 7 days, can access the support offered.
 Please note there may be restrictions on which products patients can use eg. e-cigarettes and Champix are 18+.

 Dr Jonathan Maxwell and Dr Alexander Wennekes run a clinic at our Monksfield Surgery approximately once a month.
 Surgery is performed on ingrowing toenails, these are removed or partially removed.
 They also remove toenails which are heavily infiltrated with fungal infection.

 Patients with toenail problems can book in to see Dr Maxwell or Dr Wennekes in normal surgery time to decide whether surgery would be appropriate or not.

 All procedures are undertaken with the aid of local anaesthetic.
 After a toenail has been removed the toe will be dressed and the dressing will need to be changed by one of our Treatment Room Nurses the next day.
 Subsequent dressing changes may be required.
 Time off work may be required following a procedure depending on your job and other factors.

-Dr Maxwell's secretary, Vicki Ford, organises the toenail clinics and maintains a waiting list for the procedures at times of high demand.
+Our GP Assistant, Laura Gale, organises the toenail clinics and maintains a waiting list for the procedures at times of high demand.